11 Troubling New Covid-19 Symptoms and Complications

 New Covid-19 symptoms

-New symptoms of Covid-19 seem to appear every day, with the recent addition of six symptoms to the Centers for Disease Control and Prevention’s (CDC) list.
+New symptoms of Covid-19 seem to appear every day.
+In May 2020, the Centers for Disease Control and Prevention’s (CDC) list grew six.
 But even the CDC definition doesn’t include the entire spectrum of symptoms healthcare workers are seeing, says William Schaffner, MD, an infectious diseases specialist at Vanderbilt University Medical Center in Nashville.
 The main symptoms of Covid-19 are still mainly respiratory—cough and shortness of breath, along with a fever—but it doesn’t stop there.

 “There’s a profound inflammatory response going on everywhere in the body,” explains Matthew G. Heinz, MD, a hospitalist and internist at Tucson Medical Center in Arizona.
 “It’s not just affecting one particular organ system.”